AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 "id": 317989274748288
 ```

-> Note that the `id` here is the ID of the generated video.
+> Note that the `id` in the video here is the ID of the generated video.
 If you do not know how to generate a video, you can refer to the basic usage mentioned above to generate a video.

-Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:
+Next, we must fill in the lyrics and style to customize the generated song, and we can specify the following content:

 - action: The behavior of this video generation task, generally there are normal generation `generate` and extended video `extend`.
 - prompt: The prompt for this video generation.
 - video_id: The reference video ID for this expansion video task.

-An example of filling in is as follows:
+The sample input is as follows:

 <p><img src="https://cdn.acedata.cloud/hio4x5.png" width="500" class="m-auto"></p>